Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 COVID-19, also known as novel coronavirus, has led to numerous closings, cancellations, postponements and schedule changes.

 Here are major public-service and hospital-related updates that affect the Greensboro area.
-This roundup was last updated at 5 p.m.
-March 26 to add updated official and unofficial counts of coronavirus cases statewide and closing of most Friendly Center stores.
+This roundup was last updated at 5:15 p.m.
+March 30 to add updated unofficial counts of coronavirus cases statewide.

 N.C. coronavirus cases

-North Carolina has 636 confirmed cases of coronavirus and two deaths of N.C. residents as of 12:30 p.m.
-March 26.
+North Carolina has 1,307 confirmed cases of coronavirus and six deaths of N.C. residents as of 11 a.m.
+March 30.
 Click here for the latest North Carolina count, which is updated each morning by the N.C.
 Department of Health and Human Services.

 The News & Observer of Raleigh, which is collecting data from county health departments and other sources in addition to the N.C.
-DHHS count, said the number of N.C. cases stands at 708 as of 5 p.m.
-March 26.
+DHHS count, said the number of N.C. cases stands at 1,322 as of mid-afternoon March 30.

 For details about N.C.'s response to COVID-19, visit the N.C.
 Department of Health and Human Services website.